GIScience/gis-training-resource-center/_sources/content/Module_5/en_qgis_spatial_tools.md

 - Spatial joins in QGIS enhance the attributes of the input layer by adding additional information from the join layer, relying on their __spatial relationship__.
 This process enriches your data by incorporating relevant details from one layer into another based on their geographical associations.
 - In QGIS, a spatial join creates a new layer by comparing the features of one layer to another, depending on their spatial relationship.
-- The restulting joined layer __receives attributes__ from both layers based on the chosen parameters.
+- The resulting joined layer __receives attributes__ from both layers based on the chosen parameters.

 For example: